-Wilmington artist, David A. Norris, has a BFA degree from the East Carolina University School of Art.
-Long settled in the Port City, he finds the historic atmosphere of Wilmington and the natural beauty of the Cape Fear River and the coast provide limitless sources of artistic inspiration.
+Wilmington artist David A. Norris has a BFA degree from the East Carolina University School of Art.
+Long settled in the Port City, he finds that the historic atmosphere of Wilmington and the natural beauty of the Cape Fear River and the coast provide limitless sources of artistic inspiration.

 Most of David’s work reflects the landscapes of the places where he has lived or visited.
 Through his interest in art history, his work has absorbed influences such as English watercolors, 19th century engravings, Japanese woodblock prints, Dutch Baroque landscapes, and Van Gogh’s reed pen drawings.

-David recently has begun a series of monoprints that combine printing techniques with color pencils and lithograph crayons.
-They build on and compliment a long-standing series of regional cityscapes and landscapes done in watercolor and color pencil.
-He also works in other media ranging from black and white pen drawings to silverpoint, scrimshaw, linoleum block prints, and collage.
+David has recently been working with oil paints, adding new locally inspired oils to his long-standing series of regional cityscapes and landscapes done in watercolor and pen and ink.
+He also works in other media ranging from photography to black and white pen & ink drawings, monoprints, dry point prints, silverpoint, scratchboard, linoleum block prints, cyanotype prints, and collage.

 About the Monoprint Process